Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks: Hierarchical stochastic block model (HSBM)

 Our key idea is to impose a dependent random partition prior on the membership labels at different layers, i.e., $\zb_t, t \in [T]$.
 We adopt the prior based on a hierarchical Dirichlet process (HDP).
-More precisely, we have the following specification for the overall model:

-for $i=1,\dots,n_t$ and $t =1,\dots,T$, where the draws across $i$ and $t$ are independent. $\gem$ stands for Griffiths, Engen and McCloskey \cite{picard2006combinatorial}; it is a distribution for a random measure on $\nats$ which has the well-known stick-breaking construction \cite{sethuraman94}.
-DP stands for the Dirichlet process \cite{ferguson1973} and $\Beta$ for the usual Beta distribution.
-Both $\pib$ and $\wb_t$ are random measures supported on $\nats$ and all $\wb_t$s are controlled by same $\pib$ which acts as the base measure of the Dirichlet process generating them.
-Note that we have set